 3. Dig for Shells - You'll find some beautiful shells of all sizes just sitting at the waters edge and digging in the soft mounds of sand and shells as they wash ashore!

 4. Spawning Season - The congregation of Sand Dollars and 9-Legged Sea Stars in the water around June and July indicates spawning is underway, so be careful where you step.
 And remember, if they’re alive, throw them back in.

 5. Be an Early Bird - When it comes to shelling, the early bird really does get the worm.
 Head out at sunrise, especially after a heavy storm for the best finds.

 This post contains affiliate links: if you make a purchase through our links, we earn a small commission at no extra cost to you.

 One of the reasons we love Sanibel is the abundance of family-friendly lodging options, from quaint islandy cottages to larger resorts that offer something for everyone in the family, especially for kids!
 Here are some of our favorites that we've stayed in and highly recommend:

-Sundial Beach Resort and Spa, Sanibel - A fun and affordable family destination right on the beach, with lots of activities for the kids, or none at all for you :-) Find the best rates and details.
+Sundial Beach Resort and Spa, Sanibel - A fun and affordable family destination right on the beach, with lots of activities for the kids, or none at all for you :-) The Sundial has a well-deserved reputation as one of Sanibel's best hotels.
+Find the best rates and details.

 The Island Inn, Sanibel - Another great place to stay that's right on the beach!
 Find the best rates and details now.